-Two of the key management personnel, or their related parties, held positions in other entities that resulted in them having control or significant influence over the financial or operating policies of these entities.
+A member of key management personnel, or their related parties, held positions in other entities that resulted in them having control or significant influence over the financial or operating policies of these entities.

-One of these entities transacted with the Group in the reporting period.
+This entity transacted with the Group in the reporting period.
 The terms and conditions of the transactions with key management personnel and their related parties were no more favourable than those available, or which might reasonably be expected to be available, on similar transactions to non-key management personnel related entities on an arm's length basis.